rahulgutal4/Quora-Duplicate-Question-Pair-Detection/Readme.txt

 the general trend suggests 10+ words in a statements have better accuracy

-We have created some pre trained models and kept at location: https://drive.google.com/open?id=0B2BWdKNWyHpNY2JpZlBmTlp0ZjQ you will need to provide either 100,200 as dim and use method word2vec
+We have created some pre trained models and kept at location: https://drive.google.com/open?id=0B2BWdKNWyHpNY2JpZlBmTlp0ZjQ you will need to provide either 100,200 and 300 as dim and use method word2vec